05/15/2020 – Updated Graphics

 Clear Site Navigation

-One would think that this would a be given to building a website, creating a clear path for both users and search engines to follow.
-But that isn’t always the case.
+One would think that this would be a given to building a website, creating a clear path for both users and search engines to follow.
+However, that isn’t always the case.
 Long unorganized menus, pages that can’t be accessed easily, and overuse of popups will negatively affect user experience.

 All users should be able to navigate the full website without getting lost in a drop-down menu or end up on a page with a dead end.
 It’s critical to create a sitemap during the development phase.
 Sitemaps help organize all pages and content of a website in a way that will benefit user experience.